MA Chinese-English Audiovisual TranslationFind a programme

 Visit our programme catalogue for full details of the structure and unit content.

-Applicants will be required to do a translation test and Skype interview as part of the application process.
-For native Chinese speakers an upper second-class degree in any subject is required Non-traditional qualifications/routes may also be considered.
+For native Chinese speakers an upper second-class degree in any subject is required.
+Non-traditional qualifications/routes may also be considered.

 See international equivalent qualifications on the International Office website.